CharlesGueunet/zsh-config/README.md

 If you type `...` it will be transformed automatically into `../..` and each `.` you add will be transformed into `../` for a fast traversal.

 `Ctrl-v` will open *vifm* (if installed), a ncurse based file manager based on vim.

 ### Commands
 ```zsh
 popd   # undo a directory change
 cd +N  # make N undo directory change
 cdt    # go to a temporary directory
 plugins update # Update plugins
 ```

+### Vim mode

+Normal and Insert modes works just like in Vim.
+In Normal mode, `v` let you edit the command inside vim

 ### Shortcuts